cjcoats/SMOKE-m3utilio/README.md

 limit prior to netCDF-3.6 (2002), which does away with that limit...)
 Possibly (since I/O API verslon 3.2 supports up to 2048 variables and
 I/O API 3.2-large supports up to 16384 variables), all of *src/filesetapi* should be eliminated, using standard I/O API instead.
-(This would allow the replacement of many `ALLOCATE`d arrays by "simple" arrays dimensioned by I/O API `PARAMETER`s.)
-This replacement would be a straightforward but tedious task...
+(This would allow the replacement of many `ALLOCATE`d arrays by simple "auto" arrays dimensioned by I/O API `PARAMETER`s.)
+This replacement of *filesetapi* would be a straightforward but tedious task...

 In the long run, the whole `INCLUDE`-file / `MODULE` / library-function structure of SMOKE should be re-examined. `INCLUDE`-files should be moved into `MODULE`s, as should module-initialization routines (and to some